 Middlebury will offer an aid package that meets 100 percent of your financial need as calculated by the Student Financial Services Office.
-If your family's financial situation does not change, we are committed to providing you a similar package each year you attend Middlebury.
+If your family's financial and household situation does not change, we are committed to providing you a similar package each year you attend Middlebury.

 - Average Grant and Percent Receiving Aid

 Last year Middlebury provided grant aid to 48 percent of the incoming freshman class.
 For the incoming Class of 2019, the average grant was $42,270.

 10. At need-blind institutions, applying for financial aid does not impact admissions decisions.
 The cost of a private college education is such that few families are able to meet the cost without some sacrifices, and frequently without some help.
 If you think you may need that help, you should not hesitate to apply for it.
 If you wait to apply for aid until you find out if you are admitted, you may be disqualifying yourself from receiving anything!

 9. The Estimated Family Contribution (EFC) is not what a financial aid office thinks a family has "left over" for college expenses after they have covered all of their living costs.
 Need analysis is much more a process of determining how much a family (including non-custodial family, in case of divorce) can afford to absorb in educational costs over time.
 That means that a financial aid office will take into consideration all accumulated assets, annual income, and borrowing capacity.
 How a family meets its EFC from those three sources is a matter of personal choice, but all of them will be considered.